-- for 'financial assets at fair value through profit or loss' in net income within unrealised gains on investment assets at FVTPL; and - for available-for-sale financial assets in other comprehensive income.
+- for 'financial assets at fair value through profit or loss' in net income within unrealised gains on investment assets as at FVTPL. - for available-for-sale financial assets in other comprehensive income.

-Dividends on financial assets at fair value through profit or loss and available-for-sale equity instruments are recognised in the statement of comprehensive income as part of dividend income when the Company's right to receive payments is established.
+Dividends on financial assets at fair value through profit or loss and available-for-sale equity instruments are recognised in the consolidated statement of comprehensive income as part of dividend income when the Group's right to receive payments is established.

-Interest on available-for-sale securities, held-to-maturity investments and loans and receivables calculated using the effective interest method is recognised in the statement of comprehensive income as part of interest income.
+Interest on available-for-sale securities, held-to-maturity investments and loans and receivables calculated using the effective interest method is recognised in the consolidated statement of comprehensive income as part of interest income.